 A Batch macro runs multiple times in a workflow and creates an output after each run.
-The macro runs once for each record or selected group of records in the data.
+The macro runs once for each record (or a selected group of records) in the data.
 Inputs can be configured to be used in each run of the workflow or only in specific runs.

 Connect a Control Parameter tool to configure a batch macro.
 Batch macros with more than one Control Parameter tool display a tab with input options for macro users.
 The tab does not display in the Interface Designer for macro creators.

 - From the Workflow Configuration tab, in the Type section, select Macro > Batch Macro.
 Once you save the workflow as a Batch Macro, each tool in the workflow gets a lightning bolt anchor.
 Only Interface Tools can connect to these anchors.

 - Configure the connected Control Parameter tool.

 - Configure the Batch Macro Properties via the Interface Designer Window (Ctrl+Alt+D), or accessed via View > Interface Designer.
 Select the gear icon to view the Properties.

 - Choose either the default Standard Icon or select Custom Icon to upload your own.

 - Help: Use File or Hyperlink: A relative path or URL to a custom Help topic for an app or macro.
 The default Help page is either Analytic Apps or Macros.
 The referenced topic displays when a user presses F1 or selects the tool and selects the Help icon in the Configuration window.

 - Output fields change based on macro's configuration or data input: Select this option to make the macro remember the output fields from the previous run.
 To reset the output fields to the default values, change the macro configuration.